-These students will be using their own school’s code or the state home-school code, and their exam scores will not be included with your school’s score reports.
+These students will be using their own school’s code or the state homeschool code, and their exam scores won't be included with your school’s score reports.

 - Prepare a list of the exams they plan to take.

 - No later than March 1: Contact AP Services for Student to get the names and telephone numbers of local AP coordinators:

 - 888-225-5427 (toll free in the United States and Canada)

-- Contact the coordinators identified by AP Services no later than March 15.
+- No later than March 15: Contact the coordinators identified by AP Services for Students.

 - Inform the coordinator they are trying to locate a school willing to administer AP Exams to outside students.

 - Notify the school of any accommodations they may need.

 - Agree to use the state homeschool code provided by the coordinator on the day of the exam.

 - Order the necessary exam materials and inform students when and where to report.

 - Collect and submit these students' exam fees with the exam fees of students from the coordinator’s school.
 Coordinators may negotiate a higher exam fee to recover additional proctoring or administration costs.

-- Help get any documented disabilities approved for testing accommodations by the College Board.
+- Help get documented disabilities approved for testing accommodations by the College Board.